Why Do I Need To Replace My RV Awning Fabric?

 Can you replace just the fabric on an RV awning?

-The fabric is what normally goes out first on a camper awning.
-Luckily there are lots of companies that make just the replacement fabric.
+The fabric normally wears out first on a camper awning.
+Luckily, there are lots of companies that make just the replacement fabric.

 You can get new camper awning fabric in lots of different colors and patterns to fit your specific camper and style.